NAE NUKES ANYWHERE! – International Rally at Faslane 22nd September 2018

 If you plan to come by car, please note that there are parking restrictions around the base.
-There is limited parking near the North Gate, at the Peace Camp, which is close to the South Gate.
-Best parking is on the Slip Road parallel to the A814 before the Peace Camp (turn right at the sign for Linnburn.
+There is limited parking near the South Gate, at the Peace Camp, which is close to the South Gate.
+Best parking here is on the Slip Road parallel to the A814 before the Peace Camp (turn right at the sign for Linnburn.
 Please don’t block driveways) There is some parking in Garelochhead (one mile walk back to the North Gate) or you could park in the Pier car park in Helensburgh and take public transport to the rally.
 Spaces will be reserved at the Cemetery Car Park near the North Gate for people with access needs coming by car but please contact us in advance to let us know of your needs so we can plan to make adequate arrangements.

 You can also keep in touch and share practical travel ideas on the Facebook Page

 If you want to make a donation please visit this crowdfunding page or send a cheque/donation to Scottish CND